black and brown leather padded tub sofa

 => 1) Mountain Forests = CORE ZONE of Nature- and Landscape Protection

--Mountain Forests are the CORE ZONE of nature conservation- because the highest density of natural elements such as biotope network & hiking corridors, vegetations & species, habitats such as caves, steep slopes, raised bogs, slope forests etc. → Particularly important for species conservation, floor water protection, air environmental protection, etc. (Basic Values)
+Mountain forests are the CORE ZONE of nature conservation, as they have the highest density of natural elements such as ecological networks, migration corridors, various vegetation types, and habitats like caves, steep slopes, raised bogs, and slope forests.
+They are particularly important for species and nature conservation, as well as for soil, water, and air protection.

--Mountain forests are the CORE ZONE of landscape protection - because the highest density of landscape elements such as rocks, peaks, visual axes, viewpoints, castles, monasteries, caves, waterfalls, river valleys → particularly important for relaxation & adventure, aesthetics & spirituality, culture & home, freedom & silence, etc. (Higher Values)
+Mountain forests are the core zone of landscape protection, as they possess the highest density of landscape elements such as rocks, peaks, sightlines, viewpoints, castles, monasteries, caves, waterfalls, and river valleys.
+They are particularly important for recreation, adventure, aesthetics, retreats, freedom, home, tradition, identity, spirituality, and self-discovery (higher values).

 2) MOUNTAIN FORESTS belong to all of US! = Special GENERAL PROPERTY